-- Once your registration has been submitted, the Career Services Office will send you a confirmation email with a temporary password, which you will have to change upon logging in.
+- Once your registration has been submitted, the Office for Career Development will send you a confirmation email with a temporary password, which you will have to change upon logging in.
 Please give our office 1-2 business days to review your registration and grant you access to the system.

 - After receiving the confirmation email, return to stulawjobs.com.
 Under the "Sign In" tab, enter your username and your temporary password, which was provided to you in the confirmation email.
 From there, change your temporary password to something you will remember.

-Career Services counselors will meet with students and alumni to review résumés and cover letters, conduct mock interviews, and talk about career goals/strategies.
+Career Development counselors will meet with students and alumni to review résumés and cover letters, conduct mock interviews, and talk about career goals/strategies.

 How to Make Appointments

-You can set up an appointment by calling or stopping by the Career Services Office or you can email one of the counselors.
+You can set up an appointment by calling or stopping by the Office for Career Development or you can email one of the counselors.